 I started writing stories in my early teens, after being inspired by J.R.R Tolkien’s works and thinking how amazing it would be to create something that touched people that way.
 Influenced by David Eddings, Terry Brooks, Piers Anthony, Terry Goodkind, J.V.
 Jones, Robert Jordan, and others, I hand-wrote (yes, with a pen and lined notebook paper) my first novel in 1981, and transcribed it using an IBM Selectric II typewriter the next year.
 That book went on to occupy a box in a dark, inaccessible corner of my home office where no one will ever see it as long as I live.
 I worked as Co-Editor of The Tempest, the first-ever literary magazine of Lake George Central High School in upstate New York, and won Literary Student of the Year for my graduating class.

 When not oppressed by my day job, I write all kinds of stories, and have published fantasy, science fiction, horror, western, and paranormal romance.
-I am excited to release my first book, a dark fantasy novella titled Hell’s Marshal this spring as the first book in the Hell’s Butcher series, and I’ve already started writing book two, Hell’s Sentinel.
+I am excited to start work on Book Three of the Hell’s Butcher Series this spring!
+So far.
+Guilty (Prequel), Hell’s Marshal, and Hell’s Butcher are out, with Hell’s Marshal twice ranking in the top five of western horror on Amazon.
 I did make a brief foray into the world of nonfiction–editing a couple of websites and doing some freelancing–but writing stories is my true passion.